rrbanda/template-quarkus-simple/README.md

 | **28-30 mins**  | **Step 4: Q&A + Customization**  | Let participants tweak the template. |

 ---
+# Building a Software Template

-# What to Know Before Writing Software Templates
+## What to Know Before Writing Software Templates

 Before writing any code, let's understand how **Red Hat Developer Hub (RHDH)** organizes software components using **entities**.